base/base/docs/specs/governance/governor.md

 #### `votingPeriod`

-Returns the delay since a proposal starts until voting ends.
+Returns the period, in terms of block amounts, that voting for a proposal is enabled.

 ```solidity
 function votingPeriod() external view returns (uint256);